 Equally, taking out a phone contract or getting car finance may be more challenging with adverse credit.
 With car finance, there’s a possibility you’ll be charged a higher interest rate for instance.

-Moneyboat’s top tips for improving your credit score
+Moneyboat’s top tips for improving adverse credit

-• Work towards reducing current debts: first things first, you should work towards paying off your debts by making regular repayments.
+- Work towards reducing current debts: First things first, you should work towards paying off your debts by making regular repayments.
 Always pay your minimum payments promptly, and if you can, pay more than the minimum to get ahead.

-• Keep an eye on your credit score: as mentioned, you should remain hypervigilant of your credit score.
+- Keep an eye on your credit score: As mentioned, you should remain hypervigilant of your credit score.
 If it declines for any reason, you can then take the necessary steps towards improving it.

-• Avoid opening too many accounts: opening various accounts over a short period may further damage your credit score.
+- Avoid opening too many accounts: Opening various accounts over a short period may further damage your credit score.
 So, always make sure to proceed with care and caution.

 Having an adverse credit history can have a negative impact on your finances.
 But, you shouldn’t feel defeated if your credit score needs some work.
-It’s never too late to better your financial situation, and there’s always hope for a financially healthier future.
+It’s never too late to improve your financial situation, and there’s always hope for a financially healthier future.

 By equipping yourself with the necessary knowledge, and implementing new healthy habits, you’ll be able to take control of your finances and avoid any future adverse credit issues.